EducationalTestingService/skll/doc/run_experiment.rst

         Defaults to ``False``.

     **class_map** *(Optional)*
-        If you would like to collapse several classes into one, or otherwise modify your labels (without modifying your original feature files), you can specify a dictionary mapping from new class labels to lists of original class labels.
-For example, if you wanted to collapse the classes "beagle" and "dachsund" into a "dog" class, you would specify the following for `class_map`:
+        If you would like to collapse several labels into one, or otherwise modify your labels (without modifying your original feature files), you can specify a dictionary mapping from new class labels to lists of original class labels.
+For example, if you wanted to collapse the labels "beagle" and "dachsund" into a "dog" class, you would specify the following for `class_map`:

         .. code-block:: python

            {'dog': ['beagle', 'dachsund']}

-        Any classes not included in the dictionary will be left untouched.
+        Any labels not included in the dictionary will be left untouched.

     **cv_folds_location** *(Optional)*
         Path to a csv file (with a header that is ignored) specifyingfolds for